gitmotion/gitmotion/README.md

 <div align=center>

 Full stack engineer developing self-hosted, privacy focused, and opensource tools.
-Follow me on my journey! 🙌🏼
+Follow me on my journey 🙌🏼

 Thank you to all those out there creating some awesome tech 💯